TL;DR

 Best for: Compliant employment in LatAm countries without a local entity.

-- No recruiting or vetting included; you source and screen talent independently.
+- No recruiting or vetting included; talent sourcing is entirely on your team

 Pricing: Contact sales for pricing.